plurid/state-share-image/README.md

 If no image is defined, then the default one will be used.

-Pass the `state` object and the domain-based image, if defined, to the `stateShareImage()` function and pass the returned image to the supplied `<state-share-image>` element or to another HTML element defined within the application.
+Pass the `state` object to the `stateShareImage()` function and then pass the returned image to the supplied `<state-share-image>` element or to another HTML element defined within the application.

 The `<state-share-image>` element allows for easy manipulation (copy-pasting) of state images.
 It displays the image, a single click copies the image to clipboard as `data:image/png;base64`, a right click opens a contextual menu with the option to `Paste State Share Image` if a state share image was previously copied.